felipeleivav/yboard/README.md

 ## 🎁 What's inside?

-Yboard consists of a set of minimalistic applications where multiple users can interact in real time.
+Yboard consists of a set of minimalist applications where multiple users can interact in real time:

 - **TODO** - task manager
 - **NOTES** - notes manager